fanlin000/Notes/Java/antra_java.md

 Unlike sequential Stream, the parallel Stream can launch multiple threads to search for those orders on the different parts of the Stream and then combine the result.

 #### What is the difference between intermediate and terminal operations on Stream? (answer)
 The intermediate Stream operation returns another Stream, intermediate stream have to combined with terminal operation.
+1. Map
+2. Filter
+3. Sorted

 On the other hand, the terminal operation produces a result.

 Once a terminal method like forEach() or collect() is called, you cannot call any other method of Stream or reuse the Stream.

 #### What do you mean by saying Stream is lazy? (answer)
-When we say Stream is lazy, we mean that most of the methods are defined on Java .util.stream.Stream class is lazy i.e. they will not work by just including them on the Stream pipeline.
+we mean that most of the methods are defined on Java .util.stream.Stream class is lazy i.e. they will not work by just including them on the Stream pipeline.

 They only work when you call a terminal method on the Stream and finish as soon as they find the data they are looking for rather than scanning through the whole set of data.

 ### Optional
 Use optional to avoid NullPointerException.
+By using optional, we can specify alternate values to return.
+That way we can know if the container object may or may not contain non-null value.
 ```
 Optional<object> optional1 = Optional.empty()
 if(optional1.isPresent()){